Ceterai/Ceterai.github.io/MyEnternia/Wiki/EliteStunner/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### ^#20f080;Elite^reset; Formation

+**WIP**.
+Hold to hold out the stunner.
+All elite guards operating a stunner are trained in a way to get the most of this tool capabilities.

+### Stunnerhalt

+Creates an electric barrier in front of you.
+A function designed to set up a line of defense and protection whenever needed.

 ## Sources

 Can be crafted: